tomgooch/windy-plugin-soarcalc/index.md

 ---
 layout: default
+include: ../docs/ReadMe.md
 ---
-# SoarCalc plugin for Windy.com
+# NOT SoarCalc plugin for Windy.com

 SoarCalc is a plugin for Windy.com that calculates and displays thermal soaring parameters in, as far as possible, exactly the same way as RASP.